 - facility and comfort with the fundamental techniques, goals, and methodology of computational linguistics, natural language processing, and corpus linguistics.

-- COSI 114a/b Fundamentals in Natural Language Processing I and II
+- COSI 114a Fundamentals in Natural Language Processing I

-- COSI 140 Natural Language Annotation for Machine Learning
+- COSI 230b Natural Language Annotation for Machine Learning (formerly COSI 140b)

 Any additional room in the first-year schedule is devoted to developing and strengthening the student’s computer programming abilities, along with taking other computer science or linguistics electives of interest to the particular student.
 Although not satisfying any requirements toward the MS degree, students can also opt to add courses of interest from other disciplines, such as foreign language study.